 We talk to investigative journalist and author Sonia Shah to find out why viruses including Ebola and Zika thrive and how modern lifestyles have incited their rise.

-Sonia Shah has spent her career exploring some of biggest issues in science, politics and human rights.
+Sonia Shah has spent her career exploring some of the most significant issues in science, politics and human rights.
 Her 2006 book The Body Hunters is a bold exposé of the exporting of clinical trials by the pharmaceutical industry to the developing world, and Bill Gates has cited her examination of Malaria The Fever as one of his top four books on diseases.

 Now Shah is once again turning her attention towards the fascinating and frightening world of infectious diseases in her new book Pandemic: Tracking Contagion, from Cholera to Ebola and Beyond.

-Sonia, what is it about deadly pathogens that is such a fascination for you?
+Sonia, what is it about deadly pathogens that are such a fascination for you?

-I’m interested in how these microscopic creatures with no independent locomotion can cause history changing events, epidemics and pandemics.
-They can exert such a huge influence on culture and history, and yet we don’t really think of them in that way.
+I’m interested in how these microscopic creatures with no independent locomotion can cause history-changing events, epidemics and pandemics.
+They can exert such a significant influence on culture and history, and yet we don’t really think of them in that way.

 Your book, Pandemic centres around cholera in particular.
 What is it about this particular disease that is so interesting and tells us so much?

-Well it’s our most successful pandemic causing pathogen.
+Well, it’s our most successful pandemic causing pathogen.
 Cholera has caused seven pandemics, not just one or two like most pandemic causing pathogens, and we have a really good recorded history of cholera.
-Also it kills people really fast.
-It kills about half the people that get it and it can kill you in a matter of hours.
-So when it has struck it has been very dramatic, even though the cure for cholera is very simple – clean water.
+Also, it kills people fast.
+It kills about half the people that get it, and it can kill you in a matter of hours.
+So when it has struck, it has been very dramatic, even though the cure for cholera is straightforward – clean water.
 It took nearly a century to figure that out.

-In a recent article you wrote that there were 150 percent more outbreaks of avian influenza in 2015 than 2014.
+In a recent article, you wrote that there were 150 per cent more outbreaks of avian influenza in 2015 than in 2014.
 That’s a staggering statistic.
 What is the reason for this?

-The reasons aren’t known for sure but there are a lot of theories.
+The reasons aren’t known for sure, but there are a lot of theories.
 One has to do with the growth of factory farming in parts of Asia, especially along migratory waterfowl routes.
 Most migratory waterfowl live in Asia.
-That’s where the biggest populations are and we have hugely expanded factory farms of poultry in those areas.
-So the viruses from these wild ducks are falling into factory farms and that allows them to replicate more quickly and mutate and become more virulent.
+That’s where the most significant populations are, and we have hugely expanded factory farms of poultry in those areas.
+So the viruses from these wild ducks are falling into factory farms, and that allows them to replicate more quickly and mutate and become more virulent.
 Climate change is also affecting the migratory routes of these wild waterfowl, and that changes the ecology and the frequency of outbreaks.

-It’s really interesting to hear that climate change is having an effect.
+It’s fascinating to hear that climate change is affecting this issue.
 Could you explain a bit more about that?

-Well birds are the main carriers of influenza viruses and migratory birds are very sensitive to climate change.
-Some years ago there was a cold snap in parts of Europe and that changed the migratory routes of some waterfowl which ended up allowing avian influenza to break out into new places.
+Well, birds are the primary carriers of influenza viruses, and migratory birds are very sensitive to climate change.
+Some years ago there was a cold snap in parts of Europe, and that changed the migratory routes of some waterfowl which ended up allowing avian influenza to break out into new places.
 The outbreaks were directly linked to these wild birds migrating in different ways.
 It’s all about where they stop over in ponds and lakes and other bodies of water.
-So in that way climate change affects where they go.
-Lets say a bunch of ducks end up in a pond in your back yard, well they’re going to mix and mingle with the other birds that come there.
-These viruses are carried in faecal matter and it can stay stable in the water.
-So when these birds land they contaminate the water and get the other birds sick.
+So in that way, climate change affects where they go.
+Let’s say a bunch of ducks end up in a pond in your back yard, well they’re going to mix and mingle with the other birds that come there.
+These viruses are carried in faecal matter, and it can stay stable in the water.
+So when these birds land, they contaminate the water and get the other birds sick.
 It can spread into domesticated birds or even people, depending on the strain.

 A conversation about this is definitely happening.
-The trouble is that while climate change will clearly have an impact on where pathogens can spread and how, it is very difficult to predict exactly how.
+The trouble is that while climate change will clearly have an impact on where pathogens can spread and how it is challenging to predict exactly how.

 The other thing you talk about at the beginning of your book is air travel and its effect on the spreading of pandemics.
 Is it the culmination of these things like climate change and air travel, all products of modern life, that are resulting in a very rapid increase of pandemics?

 Absolutely.
-Pathogens that appear in one part of the world can now extend across the planet really easily to get into susceptible populations half the world away thanks to air travel.
-We’ve been carrying microbes across the world from the very beginning of human mobility.
-In the 19th century we were carrying them around on ships and canals and now we take them when we fly in the air.
+Pathogens that appear in one part of the world can now extend across the planet thanks to air travel.
+We’ve been carrying microbes across the globe from the very beginning of human mobility.
+In the 19th century, we were carrying them around on ships and canals, and now we take them when we fly in the air.
 The thing about flight is that it’s so much faster and it’s penetrating remote areas.
-We don’t have just two airports in capital cities, we have hundreds of airports and tens of thousands of connections between all of them.
+We don’t have just two airports in capital cities; we have hundreds of airports and tens of thousands of connections between all of them.

-If you plot a flu pandemic on a geographic map, you’ll see an outbreak in one part of the world and it spreads throughout the globe in an unpredictable, messy fashion.
-But if you plot that same pandemic on a map that shows all of the cities as they’re connected by direct fights, then that pandemic resolves into a perfect series of waves.
+If you plot a flu pandemic on a geographic map, you’ll see an outbreak in one part of the world, and it spreads throughout the globe in an unpredictable, messy fashion.
+But if you plot that same pandemic on a map that shows all of the cities as direct fights connect them, then that pandemic resolves into a perfect series of waves.
 The way we travel through the air shapes our pandemics.

 You make the case that the best way to fight malaria is to fight poverty rather than the virus directly.
-In the couple of years since that talk we’ve seen the outbreak of two big viruses, Ebola and now Zika.
+In a couple of years since that talk, we’ve seen the outbreak of two significant viruses, Ebola and now Zika.
 Should these be tackled in the same way?

 Both Ebola and Zika are fueled by poverty.
 That is obvious.
-Ebola is a really horrible virus and we don’t have any really good treatments for it either.
-But it’s very easy to contain.
-You don’t need high-tech measures and you don’t need experts with PhD’s to do it.
-You just have to isolate each person who gets infected and make sure they don’t spread it to anyone else.
-If you do that you’ve broken the chain of transmission.
+Ebola is a horrible virus, and we don’t have any excellent treatments for it either.
+But it’s straightforward to contain.
+You don’t need high-tech measures, and you don’t need experts with PhD’s to do it.
+You have to isolate each person who gets infected and make sure they don’t spread it to anyone else if you do that you’ve broken the chain of transmission.

 So what do you need to do that?
 You need a few basic primary health centres, and you need running water and soap so that health officials can wash their hands and stay hygienic when handling patients.
 That doesn’t require a fancy vaccine that costs thousands of dollars.
-The reason we had such a big outbreak in West Africa recently is because we didn’t have any of that.
-Ebola emerged in a very remote part of Guinea and it spread rapidly.
-Within a few weeks it reached three capital cities but it was still under the radar because there weren’t enough primary health services for all the people that were getting infected.
+The reason we had such a significant outbreak in West Africa recently is that we didn’t have any of that.
+Ebola emerged in a very remote part of Guinea, and it spread rapidly.
+Within a few weeks, it reached three capital cities, but it was still under the radar because there weren’t enough primary health services for all the people that were getting infected.

-People can live in these places if they have ceiling fan, air conditioning, screened windows, well maintained roads and running water.
-This was a huge factor in the slums in Brazil.
-People did not have regular access to running water so they would collect water in containers and leave those outside.
-They became perfect breeding spots for these aedes mosquitoes and they were right next to people’s houses.
+People can live in these places if they have a ceiling fan, air conditioning, screened windows, well-maintained roads and running water – this was a huge factor in slums in Brazil.
+People did not have regular access to running water so they would collect water in containers and leave that outside.
+They became perfect breeding spots for these Aedes mosquitoes, and they were right next to people’s houses.
 So if you get a virus like Zika introduced into conditions like that it just explodes.

 "In the 19th century we were carrying [pathogens] around on ships . . . now we take them when we fly in the air.
 The thing about flight is that it’s so much faster and it’s penetrating remote areas."